 This four-part article series provides an in-depth overview of sedation dentistry, what it is, how it works, the benefits it offers and what patients can expect from its different methods of administration.

 Welcome to the third installment of this four-part article series on sedation dentistry and the various aspects that patients want and need to know about this essential branch of dental healthcare.
-Previously, in Part 2, an experienced Colorado Springs dentist explained the many wonderful benefits of sedation, which extend well past the simple act of calming nervous and fearful patients.
+Previously, in Part 2, Drs.
+Rogers & Bull explained the many wonderful benefits of sedation, which extend well past the simple act of calming nervous and fearful patients.
 It also eliminates pain and calms strong gag reflexes, while enabling dentists to perform longer and more complex procedures in a single appointment, rather than breaking it down into smaller and more manageable phases.